jw3il/pomcpp2/README.md

 *Disclaimer: This project started as a fork of [pomcpp](https://github.com/m2q/pomcpp) by Adrian Alic.
 It fixes some bugs and provides new features.*

 This repository is an open-source re-implementation of the [Pommerman](https://www.pommerman.com/) multi-agent RL environment.
-Its aim is to provide a blazing fast and alternative to the current python backend - ideally to make computationally expensive methods like tree search feasible.
-The simulation has no heap allocations.
+Its aim is to provide a blazing fast alternative to the current python backend - ideally to make computationally expensive methods like tree search feasible.
+The simulation has (almost) no heap allocations.
 This is how the C++ side currently looks like.

 ![gif of the game](docs/gifs/08_08.gif)